 I stood up ready to cheer when the moderator asked about immigration.
 I thought Trump would just smack Clinton across her face with that speech to Brazilian bankers that's been leaked, the one where she told them that her dream is of open borders.

 Instead Trump offered a long ramble about drugs pouring across the border, quote, "destroying our youth."
-Further quote, actual quote: "The single biggest problem is heroin that pours across our southern borders," end quote.
+Further quote, actual quote:

 For goodness' sake!
 The single biggest problem?
 I don't think so.
 Nobody cares about drugs coming in, other than church ladies in the ghetto who won't vote for Trump anyway.
 People care about worker displacement, sanctuary cities, terrorism, lawlessness, Latin-style corruption, immigrants taking welfare, the handing out of U.S. citizenship like candy.
 Nobody cares about drugs.